nhsuk/dct.crc.cms/README.md

 - Close the PR and delete the feature branch.

-During a release if any features are merged into master branch, minor number in the version should be incremented.
+During a release if any features are merged into main branch, minor number in the version should be incremented.

 ### Endpoints